-The Farnhill WW1 Volunteers Project has received Heritage Lottery Funding to research the lives of these men before, during, and after the war; and to explore what village life was like 100 years ago, and the social context in which they lived.
+Together with Kildwick and Farnhill Local Village Institute, the History Group formed the Farnhill WW1 Volunteers Project, which put forward a successful bid for Heritage Lottery Funding to research the lives of these men before, during, and after the war; and to explore what village life was like 100 years ago, and the social context in which the men lived.

-If you would like to find out more about the project, or get involved with project activities; or if you have any photographs, documents or other information about the men and their families, please get in touch through our Contact Page.
+If you have any additional information – photographs, documents or other material – about the Farnhill WW1 Volunteers or their families, please get in touch with the project through our Contact Page.